diemon24/BORK-Fan/README.md

 # BORK-Fun
-Modernization of the BORK fan for ESPHome
+Modernization of the BORK CF TOR4135 BK fan for ESPHome